K2adir/BlackJack-js/README.md

 # Gameplay

-1. Click on the banner when the game is launched.
+ 1. Click on the banner when the game launches.
   2. Set the bet amount.
 You can bet 0.
-3. The player and dealer will be dealt two cards each.
+   3. Deal two cards to both the player and the dealer.
    4. The player can choose to hit or stand by clicking the corresponding button.
-5. If the player chooses to hit, they will be dealt another card.
+   5. If the player chooses to hit, they will receive another card.
    6. If the player chooses to stand, the dealer will start hitting until their hand reaches 17 points or higher.
    7. If the dealer's hand exceeds 21 points, the player wins the game.
   8. If the dealer's hand is higher than the player's hand without exceeding 21 points, the player loses the game.
   9. If the player and dealer have the same score, the game is a "push" and the player's bet is returned.

 # Features